 Full-time Nature School: Forest Learners Info Session and Q&A Recap

-Recap from the Spring Open House held on Wednesday, May 27th, 2020, with additional questions added from the Summer Open House held on Tuesday, August 11th, 2020.
+Recap from the spring open house held on Wednesday, May 27th, 2020, updated with information from the session held on February 17th, 2021.

-Soaring Eagle’s full-time nature school program for 7 to 9-year-olds is going into its second year in 2020-21, starting from parent interest the previous year.
-Soaring Eagle Nature School’s Founder, Jenna Rudolph, and team held a virtual open house for interested families to find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.
+Soaring Eagle Nature School’s full-time nature program for 6 to 10-year-olds is going into its third year in 2021-22, which started out of parent interest when they noticed how much their kids thrived in a forest setting.
+As the current cohort of 7 to 9-year-olds continues on in 2021-22, a new cohort will begin with younger kids between 6 and 7.
+Each year, the kids will continue with their same cohort, and the curriculum adapts to the ages of the kids as they grow older.
+Soaring Eagle Nature School’s Founder, Jenna Rudolph, and the team held a virtual info session for interested families to find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.

-As one of the two current instructors, Jenna mentions how they combined woodworking, storytelling, math, and imaginative play when they made dice.
+As a previous Forest Learners program instructor, Jenna mentions how they combined woodworking, storytelling, math, and imaginative play when they made dice.
 “The kids used hand-drills to drill holes into blocks to match a dice, made black paint by combining charcoal and glue which they put on the surface, then sanded, and put on a natural finish with beeswax.
 Then, they used the dice to play math games with addition and subtraction and magical creatures.
 We created a whole story in the forest as if we were playing a board game in real-time.”
 There is a freedom to create extensions, adapt lessons based on what is most exciting to the kids, and encourage kids’ creativity.